 Johnstown Man Pleads Guilty To Possession Of Child Pornography

-JOHNSTOWN, Pa. - On March 6, 2012, a resident of Johnstown, Pa., pleaded guilty in federal court to a charge of possessing child pornography, United States Attorney David J. Hickton announced today.
+JOHNSTOWN, Pa. - A resident of Johnstown, Pa., pleaded guilty in federal court to a charge of possession of child pornography, United States Attorney David J. Hickton announced today.

-Michael J. Fitzpatrick, 54, pleaded guilty to one count before United States District Judge Kim R. Gibson.
+James Robert Reynolds, 54, pleaded guilty to the indictment before United States District Judge Kim R. Gibson.

-Judge Gibson scheduled sentencing for July 12, 2012, at 1 p.m.
-The law provides for a total sentence of 10 years in prison, a fine of $250,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the criminal history, if any, of the defendant.
+Judge Gibson scheduled sentencing for June 4, 2013, at 10:30 a.m.
+The law provides for a maximum total sentence of 10 years in prison, a fine of $250,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

-The Laurel Highlands Resident Agency of the Federal Bureau of Investigation and the Pennsylvania State Police (Computer Crime Unit/Area III) conducted the investigation that led to the prosecution of Fitzpatrick.
+The Laurel Highlands Resident Agency of the Federal Bureau of Investigation and the Conemaugh Township Police Department conducted the investigation that led to the prosecution of Reynolds.

 According to Mr. Hickton, James Robert Reynolds is being prosecuted as part of Project Safe Childhood, a nationwide initiative designed to protect children from online exploitation and abuse, led by the United States Attorney's Offices, Project Safe Childhood marshals federal, state and local resources to better locate, apprehend, and prosecute individuals who exploit children via the internet, as well as identify and rescue victims.